 - that shareholders’ interests are protected,

-- that external financial reporting reflects the actual situation with reasonable certainty,
+- that external financial reporting reflects the actual situation with reasonable assurance,

 - that financial reports are prepared in accordance with generally accepted accounting principles, laws and ordinances and other requirements of listed companies.

 The review is based on an overall risk analysis at Group level and on checklists and question lists in material for self-assessment that is subsequently verified from the point of view of materiality through direct audit.
 The audit is conducted via interviews and spot checks and is summarized in a report to the Audit Committee, where it is dealt with.
 A detailed description of the Group’s risks and how they are managed is presented in the Administration Report on pages 26–27.
 An account of the Group’s financial risks can be found in note 2 on pages 42–44.